All products

 Difficulty: Easy

-For care, porcellio scaber is very easy.
 A 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture.
+Be aware that they will outgrow this much sooner than other isopods so it's not a bad idea to start with a larger set up if you can.
 Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
 Average room temperature in the mid 70sF will suit them just fine.
 Slightly warmer is desirable if you wish to see a thriving culture that is active and reproduces faster.
-This species They will often migrate between moist and dry areas at different times of the day.
+A standard moisture gradient with around 30-40% of one side moist (not wet) with the remainder tapering off is adequate.
+Note though even the driest section should still have a nominal amount of moisture in it.
+They will not fare well if the entire enclosure becomes too dry.
+They will often migrate between moist and dry areas at different times of the day to self regulate as needed.
 A few pieces of cork bark strategically placed over some of the moist side will help retain the humidity levels and reduce the frequency of watering needed to maintain a proper moisture gradient.

 Quick Facts